parul-sharma/parul-sharma.github.io/README.md

 ## Deploy

-You can deploy your site on your favourite static hosting service such as Vercel, Netlify, GitHub Pages, etc.
+You can deploy your site on your favorite static hosting service such as Vercel, Netlify, GitHub Pages, etc.

 The configuration for the deployment varies depending on the platform where you are going to do it.
 See the [official Astro information](https://docs.astro.build/en/guides/deploy/) to deploy your website.